Bathurst second circuit funding withdrawn - Speedcafe

 Bathurst Regional Council has confirmed that Federal Government funding for the development of a second circuit at Mount Panorama has been withdrawn.

-Two grants totalling $12.5 million have been withdrawn, after the criteria to have a facility funded and built by June 2026 could not be agreed upon.
+Two grants totalling $12.5 million have been withdrawn, after the criteria to have the funds spent and facility built by June 2026 could not be agreed upon.

-Bathurst Reghional Council had intended to repurpose the grants into ‘growth and development’ of current facilities instead.
+Bathurst Regional Council had intended to repurpose the grants into ‘growth and development’ of current facilities instead.

 “Unfortunately, we were advised this didn’t align with the intent of the original grant funding,” Mayor Robert Taylor said in a statement,